Higher Education

 (Click HERE for more detailed descriptions of all workshops)

-General Administrative Staff Training: A 1.5-3 hour session delivered to administrative or support staff to familiarize them with sensitivity and cultural competency issues related to transgender and gender-variant students.
+Trans U-- An Introduction to Transgender Issues on Campus: A 1.5-3 hour session delivered to administrative or support staff to familiarize them with sensitivity and cultural competency issues related to transgender and gender-variant students.
 Examines implications related to particular areas of responsibility among workshop participants.

 [Workshop Details]

-Extended Student Affairs Training: 4-6 hours.
+Beyond Transgender 101: Applying Awareness to Our Work with Students: 4-6 hours.
 Including an introductory overview, this more intensive format allows for deeper development of individual and department strategies for improvement of access for transgender and gender-variant campus community members.

 [Workshop Details]

-Training with Health Center Staff: A 1.5-3-hour session specifically addressing health care needs and health center issues for clinical and support staff.
+Transgender Issues in College Health: A 1.5-3-hour session specifically addressing health care needs and health center issues for clinical and support staff.

 [Workshop Details]

-Training with Counseling Center Staff: A 1.5-3 hour session designed to help clinical and support staff improve skills in addressing gender issues with patients.
+Demystifying the Transgender Experience: Building Competency for Mental Health Providers: A 1.5-3 hour session designed to help clinical and support staff improve skills in addressing gender issues with patients.
 (Note: Health Center and Counseling Center Staff trainings can be combined as a single training.
 At schools with large centers/staff, separate trainings can be useful.)

 [Workshop Details]

-General Awareness Training for Students and Campus Community: 1-1.5 hour session designed to engage general campus discussion on transgender issues and campus climate and safety.
+Trans U--An Introduction to Transgender Issues on Campus: 1-1.5 hour session designed to engage general campus discussion on transgender issues and campus climate and safety.

 [Workshop Details]